 The trick to financial writing and written finance advice is that in many cases there is a “right” answer for 90 percent of the people out there.
 The choice is whether to make it simple for those 90 percent of people, at the risk of maybe giving one of the 10 percent the wrong idea, or whether to make it more complicated all around, but ensure that should someone come looking, you gave the right advice and covered all the bases for everyone.

 In this case, two of these plans are the “normal” 529 plans that invest in the stock market via mutual fund type investments.
 They are the Direct Portfolio and the Scholars Choice.
 That 90 percent of people we were just talking about should pick one of those two.
-Once you know that, it is easy to get unstuck because you can only buy the Scholars Choice plan via an advisor or broker, whereas the Direct Portfolio can only be setup directly by the investor.
+Once you know that, it is easy to get unstuck because you can only buy the Scholars Choice plan via a financial advisor or planner, whereas the Direct Portfolio can only be setup directly by the investor.

 (Are you part of the 90 percent, or do you need one of those other two plans? … Maybe we’re stuck, again.)

 Let’s say you’ve made it this far (whew!).
 Now, it’s time to actually open that 529 plan and start investing for your little one’s college fund.
 Find the application, download it, and fill it out…